DevNvll/Morsefy/README.md

 # Morsefy
-NodeJS module to encode and decode morse does directly from the command line.
+Simple NodeJS app to encode and decode morse codes directly from the command line.

 ### Installing
 ``npm install -g morsefy``